 The clients: Our clients are a young professional couple who wanted to substantially upsize to a much bigger home.
 They wanted to borrow £880,000 with a 72 per cent loan-to-value mortgage.

 The case was not straightforward as one applicant is a lawyer but the other is currently furloughed.
-We required a lender who would be happy to take the client’s back-to-work salary into account to allow them to proceed with the full loan.
+We required a lender who would be happy to take the client’s back-to-work salary into account.
+To allow them to proceed with the full loan.

-Numerous lenders were sourced but this deal required specific criteria and took a lot of research to identify a suitable lender.
+Lenders were sourced but this deal required specific criteria and took a lot of research to identify a suitable lender.

 A lender comfortable with one of the client’s being on furlough and happy to take their back-to-work salary into account to enable them to proceed with the full loan.

 After sourcing the mortgage market, we identified a lender who would agree to our clients borrowing £880,000 on a part-interest only, part-repayment basis, even though one of the clients had been furloughed.

 The application process

 To support the mortgage application, the first client supplied us with evidence of their income and the second with a letter from their employer with details of their back-to-work salary following furlough, as well as proof of identity.